 National Night Out is an annual community-building campaign that promotes police-community partnerships and neighborhood camaraderie to make our neighborhoods a safer, better place to live.

 This national program encourages citizens to have a block party, meet neighbors and help fight crime in their area.
 Similar to a neighborhood watch program, a block captain organizes his/her neighborhood and has an ice cream social, BBQ, corn roast or any type of event they want to plan for that evening.
-Events usually run between the hours of 4:30pm to 8:30pm in the evening.
+Events usually run between the hours of 4:30 p.m. to 8:30 p.m.

 When is National Night Out?